pulsarf0x/plumia-root/README.md

 ## Helpers

 I made some helpers to increase developpment speed.
 Once again, feel free to add some functions that can increase your dev style speed.

+## Debug

+In the index.php, you can find the DEBUG const which unlock dump() and dd() render.
+You must turn it off when you push your project on production. dump() and dd() works like native PHP var_dump() but a with some magic and style.
+You have to know that dd() run like the Laravel one : render a dump() and die() after it.
+That's the only difference.